 Do not approach seals and sea lions you may find on Oregon beaches.
-If you think an animal you find is, in fact, in trouble, contact your local ODFW office to report the animal or contact the Marine Mammal Stranding Network an (800) 452-7888.
+If you think an animal you find is in trouble, contact your local ODFW office to report the animal or contact the Marine Mammal Stranding Network an (800) 452-7888.

 CURRY, JACKSON, JOSEPHINE COUNTIES

 Two great hikes take you through habitats that range from oak savanna and chaparral to woodland.
 On the summit, a diversity of wildflowers and wildlife can be found along the trails.
 Spring can provide some of the best viewing times.
 More information

 Lost Creek Lake provides 30 miles of trails which includes portions of the Rogue River National Recreation Trail.
 Along the lake and river banks a wide variety of wildlife and wild flowers can be observed.
 During spring and early summer months deer with their young may be seen early in the mornings and late evenings along water ways.
 A brochure of the trail system can be picked up at federal land agency and visitor centers in the area.